You will find four items on this webpage:

 4. Patent and Copyright Exhaustion in England circa 1800—Online Source Companion

 In my most recent article, Patent and Copyright Exhaustion in England circa 1800, I cite a number of sources, both manuscript and print, that are relatively inaccessible in the United States.
-Given that the issue discussed in my article is presently before the U.S. Supreme Court, I thought it best to post images of the more important sources here.
+I reproduce them here.

 Patent of Thomas Newcombe and Henry Hills (1675)